-The State of Telangana is a newly formed entity that officially separated from Andhra Pradesh in June 2014.
+The State of Telangana officially separated from Andhra Pradesh in June 2014.
 The city of Hyderabad, one of the major horse racing centers in the country, remains the de jure capital of both Andhra Pradesh and Telangana for up to 10 years.

 Gambling in Telangana is still governed by the Andhra Pradesh Gaming Act of 1974 where gambling in most forms is illegal.
 The only exceptions are the state run lottery, horse racing, and rummy.
 Any violation of the Act leads to arrests and fines although they are negligible in many cases.
 However, the penalties for repeat offenders are much more serious.

 As Hyderabad remains the capital tote and pool betting on horse racing remains legal.
 Taxes from gambling add millions of dollars every year to the exchequer while other forms of betting considered illegal under the Act also continue to proliferate.